 In the year 2015, total U.S. employee training expenditure took an upward trajectory, soaring 14.2 percent to $70.6 billion.

 On one hand, the training expenditure is increasing while on the other hand, the attention and memory retention span of employees is decreasing.
-Which means, to generate the expected return on your training expenditure, you need to ensure that your training methodologies are able to engage distracted employees.
+This means that to generate the expected return on your training expenditure, you need to ensure that your training methodologies can engage distracted employees.

-Considering this, a training method which makes certain effective learning, in-spite of low attention spans, has gained a huge traction recently.
-It’s called as microlearning, or ‘bite-sized’ learning.
-Mainly because, it breaks the content heavy courses into small pieces of information (nuggets) that can be assimilated quickly.
+Considering this, a training method that makes certain effective learning, despite low attention spans, has gained huge traction recently.
+It’s called microlearning, or ‘bite-sized’ learning.
+Mainly because it breaks the content-heavy courses into small pieces of information (nuggets) that can be assimilated quickly.

 Credits: Shift Learning

 What is Microlearning?

 Microlearning means breaking down the course content into small bite-sized information modules.
 The modules offer just the right amount of information necessary to achieve a specific objective, making microlearning valuable, especially in business contexts.

 It has proved to be efficacious because before the learner begins to lose attention, he is made to apply the skills in real-time.
 Thus, increasing his knowledge retention and application.

 Benefits of Microlearning

 Here are a few of the biggest advantages of implementing a microlearning strategy at your organization.
 If you’re looking for additional inspiration for building microlearning programs, check out our article on the microlearning examples.